tavern-entering-dog/.github/profile/README.md

 <div align="center"><img src="../assets/banner.png"></div>

-We are a small indie studio based on the **Canary Islands**, in Spain.
-Our goal is to create **short yet delightful experiences** that convey ideas or explore mechanics rarely pondered before.
+We are a small indie studio based in the **Canary Islands**, Spain.
+We aim to create **short yet delightful experiences** that convey ideas or explore mechanics rarely pondered before.
 > Reality is broken.
 Game designers can fix it.

 #### Our team